DistributedObjectProtocol/web/docs/guide/javascript/connecting-nodes.md

 const { login, register } = await getServerEndPoints()
 ```

-Also don't forget passing all the data we receive from the othe side.
+Also don't forget passing all the data we receive from client.

 ```js
 ws.on('message', msg => {